iifl-logo

 Key financial ratios of the Company showing financial performance are as under:

-Note: Interest Coverage Ratio has increased due to increase in the profitability for FY2023.
+Note: Interest Coverage Ratio has increased due to reduction in interest cost for FY 2024.

 DISTRIBUTION OF INCOME (STANDALONE)